Note: The Canadian Pallet Council ceased operations in April 2015.

-The Canadian Pallet Council (CPC) is a uniquely Canadian member owned, co-operative pallet pool.
-Established and based in Canada since 1977, it succeeded the earlier GPMC (Grocery Products Manufacturers of Canada) pallet program.
-The CPC provides low cost, competitive pallet services, including an efficient interchange system, for the Canadian consumer products industry.
-The CPC is a non-profit organization with almost 1,400 members who own and exchange the over seven million distinctive orange pallets in circulation.
+The Canadian Pallet Council (CPC) was a uniquely Canadian member-owned, co-operative pallet pool.
+Established and based in Canada since 1977, it followed the earlier GPMC (Grocery Products Manufacturers of Canada) pallet program.
+The CPC provided low cost, competitive pallet services, including an efficient interchange system, for the Canadian consumer products industry.
+The CPC was a non-profit organization with almost 1,400 members who owned and exchanged the over seven million distinctive orange pallets in circulation.

-The CPC does not own pallets.
-CPC member companies are authorized to own CPC pallets, while the role of the CPC is to administer the the pallet specification, interchange, inspection and repair rules, as well as other aspects of the CPC interchange system, including CTSweb tracking software.
-The CPC pallet is a heavy duty 48×40″ hardwood stringer pallet.
+The CPC did not own pallets.
+CPC member companies were authorized to own CPC pallets, while the role of the CPC was to administer the pallet specification, interchange, inspection and repair rules, as well as other aspects of the CPC interchange system, including CTSweb tracking software.
+The CPC pallet was a heavy-duty 48×40″ hardwood stringer pallet.

-The Canadian Pallet Council states that it offers the consumer goods industry supply chain with the most cost effective, returnable pallet standards and container interchange system in Canada by setting, monitoring and enforcing policies, procedures and standards that meet members’ quality and performance requirements.
-The CPC partners in container pool management, is a service provider for data and information management and a facilitates the ongoing development member cooperation and commitment.
+The Canadian Pallet Council stated that it offered the consumer goods industry supply chain with the most cost-effective, returnable pallet standards and container interchange system in Canada by setting, monitoring and enforcing policies, procedures, and standards that meet members’ quality and performance requirements.
+The CPC partnered in container pool management, is a service provider for data and information management and facilitates the ongoing development of member cooperation and commitment.

-Key Benefits of Membership in the Canadian Pallet Council include:
+Key Benefits of Membership in the Canadian Pallet Council included:

 • Entitlement to use CPC Pallets and CPC Bills of Lading and participate in the CPC’s efficient pallet interchange system.